-- 1. Bring the vehicle to a complete stop.

-- 2. Depress the brake.
+- 1. Bring the vehicle to a complete stop. - 2.
+Depress the brake.

-- 3. Place the gearshift lever in N (Neutral) (automatic transmission) or depress the clutch (manual transmission).
+3. Place the gearshift lever in N (Neutral) (automatic transmission) or depress the clutch (manual transmission).

-4. Move the transfer case shift lever through N (Neutral) directly to 4H (4WD High) or 4L (4WD Low).
+4. Move the transfer case shift lever through N (Neutral) directly to 4L (4WD Low) and hold the shift lever in 4L (4WD Low) until the transfer case has fully engaged (up to 15 seconds).